 A new generation to lead the way

-Digital transformation is already having a profound effect in hospitality, in terms of the customer experience possibilities, operations and the bottom line.
+Digital transformation is already having a profound effect on hospitality, in terms of customer experience possibilities, operations, and the bottom line.
 And as we leave the point of no return behind us, it’s clear we need a new generation of professionals equipped to lead the way.
 “We have been forced by the marketplace and our guests to rethink the whole concept of hospitality.
-Organizations now need to invest in technology, and invest in people who understand its business application.
+Organizations now need to invest in technology and invest in people who understand its business application.